 Blower Door and Duct Blaster fans can be custom calibrated at the TEC facility for a fee.
 Custom fan calibration parameters can be easily entered into our TECTITE™ and TECBLAST™ software.
 Note: Custom fan calibration is not necessary for most testing applications.

-Field Calibration Plate for Duct Blaster System with DG-700 GaugeThe Field Calibration Plate allows you to quickly check the calibration of the entire Duct Blaster System with DG-700 gauge.
+Field Calibration Plate for Duct Blaster System with DG-1000 or DG-700 GaugeThe Field Calibration Plate allows you to quickly check the calibration of the entire Duct Blaster System with DG-1000 or DG-700 gauge.
 The calibration plate, which contains a 5 inch diameter hole, is simply mounted on the square transition piece that is connected to the end of the flex duct.
 The Duct Blaster fan is turned on to pull air through the calibration plate and simulate a duct leakage test.
 Results from the simulated test are compared to the known leakage rate to determine if the entire system is within a +/- 3% accuracy range.
-This calibration check covers the entire system, including the Duct Blaster fan, the DG-700 gauge and the flex duct.
+This calibration check covers the entire system, including the Duct Blaster fan, the DG-1000 or DG-700 gauge, and the flex duct.